-- All visitors to the College must report to Front of House. - Visitors may not under any circumstances enter the buildings unless they have clearance to do so, or are accompanied by a member of College staff. - Anyone wishing to speak to a member of staff in person should make an appointment in advance and should never arrive unannounced to a member of staff's classroom or office.
+- All visitors to Junior School must report to the Office in each Key Stage Building. - Visitors may not, under any circumstances, enter the buildings unless they have clearance to do so or are accompanied by a member of the College staff. - Anyone wishing to speak to a member of staff in person should make an appointment in advance and never arrive unannounced to a member of staff's classroom or office.

-A visitor not abiding by these regulations will be asked to leave at once and make an appointment.
-It may be necessary to inform PSNI if a visitor to the school does not abide by these points.
+A visitor not abiding by these regulations will be asked to leave at once, and make an appointment.
+It may be necessary to inform the PSNI if a visitor to the school does not abide by these points.